jonathanprogram2/jonathanprogram2/README.md

 ---

-## 🧬 Fun Facts
+### 🎉 Fun Facts About Me

-- I love fitness, sports, and traveling.
+- 🏋️‍♂️ I love working out — it keeps me energized and focused.
+- 🏀 I'm a big sports fan — basketball and football are my go-tos.
+- 📚 Reading is one of my favorite ways to unwind and learn something new.
+- ✍️ I enjoy writing — whether it's journaling, blogging, or creative pieces.
+- ✈️ Traveling is a passion of mine — exploring new cultures always excites me.

 - Favorite quote: _"I can be what I will to be."_

 ---

 Thanks for visiting!
-Let’s build something powerful 💡